EMC China Lab

 • Inductively Coupled Plasma Mass Spectrometry (ICP-MS): Suitable for ultra-low-level lead detection with extremely high sensitivity.

-During testing, sample representativeness must be ensuRED, and operations shall be conducted in accordance with Standard Operating Procedures (SOPs) of CPSC-accredited laboratories.
+During testing, sample representativeness must be ensured, and operations shall be conducted in accordance with Standard Operating Procedures (SOPs) of CPSC-accredited laboratories.

 Key Compliance Points and Market Supervision